-"Crowd pleasing banana pancakes made from scratch.
-A fun twist on ordinary pancakes."
+Crowd-pleasing banana pancakes made from scratch that are ready in minutes.
+A fun twist on ordinary pancakes.

 Just a tip for fuss free banana mashing... stick them in a zip-lock bag, zip and squeeze!
 When you're done cut a corner off and you have a pour spout!
 I do the same for marinades and everything else of the sort!
 So much cleaner!
 And less dishes to boot!